 Lauren Johnston - Heriot Watt University

-“I wish I’d been on this Make Your Mark with Susan Room® school five years ago,” begins Lauren Johnston, Master’s student in Business Strategy, Leadership and Change at Heriot-Watt University.
+“I wish I’d been on the Make Your Mark with Susan Room® student school five years ago,” says Lauren Johnston, a Master’s graduate in Business Strategy, Leadership and Change from Heriot-Watt University.

 “I don’t know how she’s done it, but Susan’s changed the way I think, the way I process things.
-I realise now that tutoring isn’t just a job, what I’m doing can change someone’s life.
-Susan’s shown me the impact you can make on someone by simply helping them is extraordinary.
-I’ve decided that’s what I want to do because I find that so rewarding.”
+I realise that my tutoring, for example, isn’t just a job.
+What I’m doing can change someone’s life.
+Susan’s shown me the impact you can make on someone by simply helping them is extraordinary.”

-Now Lauren has a clear message for all those young people she interacts with.
+And Lauren has a clear message for all those young people she interacts with – be they her pupils, fellow tutors or friends.
 “I tell them don’t ever think you can’t.
 If you can do it, then do it.
 If you want to do it then there’s a clear reason you want to – just do it and get whatever support you need.”

-And Lauren explains they won’t always find that support within the school gates because the type of learning she experienced with Susan just isn’t taught there.
+Lauren also explains they won’t always find that support within the education system because the type of learning she experienced with Susan just isn’t taught there.

-“This programme is one of those things that can give young people the belief to do things.
-They just don’t give you that confidence and drive at school.
+“This programme can give young people the belief to do things.
+They just don’t give you that confidence and drive at school or uni.
 It’s a shame it is that way, but they don’t – they’re extremely focused on the now.
-At my age, without this experience, I would never have realised what I discovered.
-That’s why I’ve become an Ambassador because there’s a need and demand for young people to find and unlock their actual potential.”
+At my age, without this coaching experience, I would never have realised what I discovered.
+There’s a real need and demand for young people to find and unlock their actual potential.”

-As an Ambassador, Lauren is keen to ensure more young people get opportunities like this and take advantage of them.
-But she also wants to help these young people realise, opportunities rarely fall into your lap – you have to actively seek them out and take advantage of them.
+And while, as an ambassador, Lauren is keen to ensure more young people take advantage of opportunities like this, she’s also keen to help them realise that such opportunities rarely fall into your lap; ‘you must actively seek them out and take advantage of them’.

-Indeed, Lauren has taken so much from this Make Your Mark programme, she’s now paying it forward as an Ambassador by helping to make it available to more students.
-“Going through this programme’s content – it’s just brilliant.
+“This programme’s content is just brilliant.
+Becoming an ambassador and being part of a community united by purpose is as wonderful as it is rare.
 It’s quite simple, Susan has literally changed my life in a way that I never thought someone could do.
 Now I want more young people to feel like this - confident, empowered and really driven to do something.”

-Lauren Johnston lives just outside Edinburgh and attends Heriot-Watt University.
-She completes her Master’s in ‘Business Strategy, Leadership and Change’ in September 2021.
-Her dream career is one in training or teaching, where she can share her experiences and make a positive impact.
-She became a Make Your Mark Ambassador having participated in Winter School 2020/21.
+Lauren Johnston lives just outside Edinburgh.
+She completed her Master’s in ‘Business Strategy, Leadership and Change’ at Heriot-Watt University in September 2021.
+Having secured a series of temporary project roles since graduating, she is actively seeking permanent employment.
+Her dream is to make a positive impact with a career in organisational change and strategy.
+Lauren remains a Make Your Mark ambassador following her participation in Winter School 2020/21.